Fiat investors approve merger into Dutch-registered Fiat Chrysler Automobiles

-TURIN Italy (Reuters) - Fiat FIA.MI shareholders have approved the Italian carmaker’s and its U.S. unit Chrysler’s incorporation into a Dutch-registered entity on Friday, a move aimed at boosting the world’s seventh-largest auto group’s appeal with foreign investors and paving the way for a U.S. share listing.
+TURIN, Italy, Aug 1 (Reuters) - Fiat shareholders have approved the Italian carmaker’s and its U.S. unit Chrysler’s incorporation into a Dutch-registered entity on Friday, a move aimed at boosting the world’s seventh-largest auto group’s appeal with foreign investors and paving the way for a U.S. share listing.

 The move was approved by a two-thirds majority, with 8 percent of all of Fiat’s shareholders voting against.